lwdStudio/lwdSite3/web/README.md

 ## Use Docker
 I have create a Dockerfile for this gatsby front-end so you may use it create a docker container image, and serve this site use docker.
 Learn more on the [```docker.md```](docker.md) file.

+## Serveless solution
+You should be able to host this site using services like [Cloudflare Pages](https://pages.cloudflare.com/), [Vercel](https://vercel.com/), [Gatsby Cloud](https://www.gatsbyjs.com/products/cloud/) and more.
+Follow their instruction on how to do it.
+They should be able to serve your really fast via their CDN network.

+I have my site run on [my own server](http://www.liwenduan.com) and [Cloudflare Pages](https://lwdsite3.pages.dev).
+You can observe the performance difference easily.